AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 since it may also be hard to see multiple previous input commands at once.

 #### Planned:
-Include in the user preferences new settings that allow the user to adjust their scroll speed, and the number of commands to show in the command history in the same window.
+Include in the user preferences new settings that allow the user to adjust their scroll speed and customize the number of commands displayed in the command history window.